5tefan/ncagg/README.md

 Usage: ncagg [OPTIONS] DST [SRC]...

 Options:
+  -v, --version                   Show the version and exit.
+  --generate_template PATH        Print the default template generated for
+                                  PATH and exit.
   -u TEXT                         Give an Unlimited Dimension Configuration as
                                   udim:ivar[:hz[:hz]]
   -b TEXT                         If -u given, specify bounds for ivar as